karstenkreis/flow_vae/README.md

 I did some basic tests of the code and the best performing model was a VAE with a ResNet encoder and decoder and an inverse autoregressive flow with 8 flow layers in the approximate posterior (see default setup in run_script.py).
-The marginal log-likelihood log p(x) was estimates with 1000 importance samples using the approximate posterior as proposal distribution.
+The marginal log-likelihood log p(x) was estimated via importance sampling with 1000 samples using the approximate posterior as proposal distribution.

 Train set neg.
 ELBO: 78.85 <br />
 Test set neg.
 ELBO: 80.53 <br />